Mwaisaks/Event-Ticket-Platform/README.md

 * Same for Ticket and ticketType r/ship

 Implement CSRF

+**Tip:** implement the feature where the end date is after the start date in the CreateEventRequestDto.java
 ***

 First of all I'm amazed with how the project was broken down; the project brief from page 6 to 25 in the buikd-event-ticket platform.pdf.
 What kind of high-levele thinking do I need as developer to have a very good plan where you put yourself in the shoes of the user and identify the POV of the user, I just wanna employ such a mindset when doing my personal projects.
 Any tips?